Nour61/Melani-Modpack/README.md

 **JVM Flags**
 - Coming soon, this is something i myself haven't fully figured out.
 Default is good enough in most use cases.
 - For now this should be a good read: https://gist.github.com/jellysquid3/8a7b21e57f47f5711eb5697e282e502e

-## Video settings

-Now this one is fairly simple and you will probaly figure this one out by yourself, but here are my settings and recommendations.

 ## Optional steps